How to Organize Your Files: An Introduction to Personal File Management - The Mac Observer

 In the Books app you can organize books into collections, and search by book name or author name.
 In Files, Finder, and Apple Notes you can organize files into folders and sub-folders and search by file name or other text.

 As you can see, each system has its own way of organizing content.
 Instead of Finder’s built-in directories for file types like Documents, Movies, etc., apps like Photos and Books themselves become the file type.
-So how do you organize within those apps?
+So how then do you organize within those apps?
 Folder hierarchies like r/datacurator’s file tree won’t work.
 That’s why my primary categories below are based on lifestyle.
-This gives us a more general organizational layer to work with.
+This gives us a more general organizational layer to work with, as well as an opportunity to use them in the physical world as well.

 You’ll still be limited in apps like Photos that don’t let you search by file name, but you can drill down and see which category the file belongs to.
 The system has two parts: A way to organize files by name, and a way to organize files into groups.
 Maybe some day I’ll come up with a fancy name for it, but for now I just call it “the system”.